whosonfirst/whosonfirst-names/README.md

 ### RFC 5646 (BCP 47) tag conversion

 1. Replace the "_" separators with "-"
-2. You probably want to replace 3-letter country codes with 2-letter country codes
+2. You probably want to replace 3-letter language codes with 2-letter language codes

 #### For example